 I enjoy my days much more when I interact this way with everyone I encounter – strangers, friends, and colleagues.

 My favorite moments in life are when I connect positively with someone and share a genuine human exchange.

-And you can decide to do that anywhere – Facebook, Twitter, LinkedIn, Instagram – the options are numerous.
+And you can decide to do that anywhere – even online.

 Note: I originally wrote this pre-pandemic, but it certainly rings true now when many people are missing their family, friends, and colleagues, or just normal human exchange in their communities.

 My mom, Ulla Kercher, is an amazing woman.
 At 88 years old, she just moved to a small home in a senior living community in my hometown, Rockford, IL.
 She has been a widow for 10+ years and had maintained two houses after my dad passed away, one in Rockford and one in San Diego, CA. My dad would be so proud of her and delighted that she is doing well with an abundance of support from family and friends.